 Disclaimer: While every attempt is made to provide an accurate overview of the course, unanticipated circumstances or events may make it necessary to modify the syllabus during the semester.
 Adjustments may be made to account for student progress, experiences, needs, or other unforeseen outside factors.
 Any changes will be made with as much advance notice as possible so as not to disadvantage students.
-Please refer to the course website for the most up-to-date information.
+Please refer to the current version of Slack for the most up-to-date information.